CELEBRATE HALLOWEEN WEEKEND WITH TOY AT OUR SPOOKTACULAR EVENT!

-- Fun photo opportunities and pin the tail on the monster at Pine Apple Co.
+- Fun photo opportunities and activities at Pine Apple Co.
 Art Gallery, 224 Allen St.

-- Halloween themed books for sale from Talking Leaves.
+- Bunnicula Book Series & Halloween themed books for sale from Talking Leaves (TOY lobby).

 - Enjoy lunch, brunch or dinner at any of the great Allentown restaurants!